Hi, I’m Daesol, a tech start-up business strategy guy based in Sydney (currently working at SKUTOPIA, a logistics robotics and software start-up).

 I’ve long been curious about how the world works and this website is a collection of my inner nerding.

-3. Mental-Models are shorter introductory articles.
-Mental models are representations of how things work.
+Mental-Models, which are representations of how things work.
 They’re incredibly useful cognitive tools that aid in quickly grasping complicated ideas, solving complex problems, and making difficult decisions.
 The true power of mental models lies in their high degree of multidisciplinary generalisability.

-8. Visual-Timelines.
-I’ve found most history timelines out there either too detailed, or not detailed enough.
-They’re also too one-dimensional in disciplinarity and too text-heavy.
+Visual-Timelines: most history timelines out there either too detailed, or too vague, too one-dimensional in disciplinarity, and too text-heavy.
 I’m after more maps and charts.
-And so, I’ve created my own Visual Timeline Series.
-Some examples:
+And so, I’ve created my own Visual Timeline Series.Â

 See Archives for a full list of every post published to date.